 Updating Links for RSS feeds

-- Edit each feed and change the Link from http://dev.domain.edu to http://www.domain.edu.
+- Change the Link from http://www.palmbeachstate.edu/redesign/ to http://www.palmbeachstate.edu.

 - Click Save.

-- Navigate to Content > RSS, hover over the feed, and click Items.
+- From Content > RSS > hover over the feed and click Items (Admins Only)

 To enable LDP Gallery assets to be used across multiple sites they are given absolute URLs to the thumbnail and image locations based on current HTTP Root.
 After the HTTP Root has been updated, gallery assets will need to be checked-out and republished.
 Republishing the assets will republish all pages on which they are placed.